Is a garage conversion easier than adding an extension? Everything you need to know about turning your garage into living space

 Installing an openable window is an easy way to purge ventilation.
 The opening should have an area of at least 1:20 of the floor area of the room it serves, whereas bathroom windows can be any openable size.
 Trickle vents should also be incorporated into the window framework to provide background ventilation.

-If your garage already has air bricks, these should not be covered up, and be mindful of Building Regulations Part F regarding ventilation if converting a garage to include a bathroom, kitchen or utility room, as you'll likely need an extractor unit to ensure moist air can be removed from the room.
+If your garage already has air bricks, these should not be covered up, and be mindful of building regulations Part F regarding ventilation if your garage conversion will include a bathroom, kitchen or utility room, as you'll likely need an extractor unit to ensure moist air can be removed from the room.

 Garages often house electricity meters and distribution boards, making it easy to install electrics there.
-However, new lights, sockets and electric radiators could put additional strain on older consumer units, which may need to be upgraded.
+However, new lights, sockets and electric radiators could put additional strain on older consumer units, which may mean you need to add new consumer unit costs to your budget..
 If you're installing wiring for a detached garage, it can be run through an underground channel.

 If the garage is to be another habitable room in your house, its own miniature circuit breaker is probably enough, although you should consider adding at least one new 20-amp circuit.
 Or, if necessary, an additional mains supply can be installed, but this will also require the installation of a separate consumer unit.

-“If you are considering using your garage conversion for a room where water needs to be disposed of, such as a utility room or spare guest bedroom with ensuite, you’ll firstly need to look if there is any drainage locally to the garage,” says Steven George.
+Whether or not you need plumbing will come down to how your new space will be used.
+While living rooms or games room ideas won't necessarily need a water supply, “if you are considering using your garage conversion for a utility room or garage conversion bedroom with ensuite, you’ll firstly need to look if there is any drainage locally to the garage,” says Steven George.

-It is also worth checking for any planning conditions attached to the house or garage when originally constructed, as in some cases garages will be required to remain as parking.
+- Planning conditions: You should also check for any planning conditions attached to the house or garage when it was originally constructed, as in some cases garages will be required to remain as spaces for parking.
 If there are conditions, an application will need to be submitted to remove them.

-“If you are also considering converting a garage on a new build, you will also need to speak to your local authority,” adds Steven George.
-“In general, planning departments remove permitted development rights on new build housing estates meaning you would need to apply for planning permission for a garage conversion.”
+- Garages on new-build estates: “If you are also considering converting a garage on a new build, you will also need to speak to your local authority,” says Steven George.
+“In general, planning departments remove permitted development rights on new build housing estates, meaning you would also need to apply for planning permission to convert a garage.”

 Building regulations are required and here’s why